Board of Directors 2021 - 2022

 President-Elect: Yifang Zhao is a corporate counsel in the U.S. Retail legal team at Amazon, where she supports core category teams including Business, Industrial & Scientific Supplies and a number of key regulatory compliance initiatives for Amazon’s online store.
 Prior to joining Amazon, she was a litigator at Haynes & Boone focusing on intellectual property and insurance coverage litigation.
 Her pre-law school life includes working as a research scientist at Monsanto, living in Japan, and volunteering in Tibet.
 Yifang earned her J.D. and B.A. in Chemistry and Psychology from Washington University in St. Louis.

-Immediate Past President: Erica Lai manages a full-range of litigation matters as Corporate Counsel, Litigation for Northrop Grumman Corporation, including government and commercial contract claims, employment, environmental, False Claims Act, and insurance disputes.
-Erica has over a decade of private sector experience, previously working as Counsel at Cohen & Gresser LLP, where she specialized in antitrust, class actions, and white collar defense, and as a litigation and government affairs associate at Covington & Burling LLP.
+Immediate Past President: Erica Lai manages a full-range of litigation matters for Northrop Grumman, including government and commercial contract claims, employment, environmental, False Claims Act, and insurance disputes.
+Erica has over a decade of private sector experience, previously working as antitrust and commercial litigation counsel at Cohen & Gresser LLP, and at Covington & Burling LLP.
 Throughout her career, she has maintained an active pro bono practice, focusing on civil rights issues.
-She has served on APABA-DC’s Nominations, Education, and Public Policy and Advocacy Committees, and currently serves on the Asian Pacific American Legal Resource Center’s (APALRC) Board of Directors, the Legal Advisory Board to the National Asian Pacific American Women’s Forum (NAPAWF), and the Women.Connected Advisory Board to the American Bar Association Antitrust Law Section.
+She has served on APABA-DC’s Nominations, Education, and Public Policy and Advocacy Committees, and currently serves on the Asian Pacific American Legal Resource Center’s (APALRC) Board of Directors.
 Previously, she clerked for the Honorable John M. Walker, Jr. (2d Cir.) and the Honorable Michael M. Baylson (E.D.
 Pa.).
 Erica earned her J.D. from the University of Pennsylvania Law School and her B.A. in Public Policy Analysis from Pomona College.

 Vice President for Communications: Jiazhen (Ivon) Guo is an associate at Morgan Lewis in its Telecommunication, Media and Technology group.
 Ivon frequently advises US and international technology companies on a broad array of products encompassing diverse technologies, including computer software, electronics, integrated circuit, telecommunications, wireless communications, and semiconductor manufacturing. with regulatory matters before the Federal Communications Commission, the U.S. Department of Commerce, state public utility commissions, among many other government agencies.
 Ivon also counsels investors and companies in the technology sector regarding investment, mergers and acquisitions, and cross-border transaction issues.
-Additionally, Ivon has experience in all phases of patent litigation including pre-trial diligence, drafting of pleadings, motion practice, discovery, claim construction, trial, and appeal.
+Additionally, Ivon has experience in all phases of patent litigation.

 Vice President for Community Affairs: Yuzhe PengLing is an international trade attorney at the Washington, D.C. office of Akin Gump.
 Her practice focuses on trade remedy proceedings, customs compliance, and litigation.
 Yuzhe regularly represents clients before the U.S. Department of Commerce, the U.S. International Trade Commission, and federal courts.
 Yuzhe received her bachelor’s degree in international studies from Peking University in Beijing, China, and her J.D. from the University of Michigan Law School, where she was an articles editor on the Michigan Journal of Gender and Law.
 While in law school, Yuzhe interned at the Ministry of Commerce of the People’s Republic of China and the U.S. Securities and Exchange Commission.